-Firefox Implemented DNS over HTTPS DNS using Cloudflare
+Firefox Implemented DNS over HTTPS DNS using Cloudflare - Includes Cloudflare for all US users

 Mozilla Firefox Recently added NextDNS in Firefox 73 update and Cloudflare as an additional provider with DNS over HTTPS that provides an encrypted connection for every DNS request from users.